- January 24, 2018

 - Posted by: Paul Foster

-- Category: Business mentality, Coaching and Mentoring Services for Business Owners, Small business leadership
+- Categories: Business mentality, Coaching and Mentoring Services for Business Owners, Small business leadership

 How do you define the best leadership style?
 Regardless if it is business or politics, leaders have a choice in how they approach their work.